Platting

 Plat approval is divided into three (3) distinct phases: development concept plan, preliminary plat and final plat.
 A development concept plan is required when large pieces of property are developed in phases, or in areas under common ownership where comprehensive planning issues are identified.
 Preliminary plats provide a detailed layout of the subdivision with existing and proposed features.
 The preliminary plat is mutually beneficial to both the developer and the City in that it provides an opportunity for the developer to explore the feasibility of the project while allowing the City to provide initial direction on the availability of City services.
 Final plats are the final documents that are filed at the Bell County Courthouse.

 Both the preliminary plat and final plat processes consist of five (5) major steps.
 The first is the submission of plats and Engineering Documents.
 Second is the review by the City of Harker Heights Site Development Review Committee.
-Third, either City staff or the Planning & Zoning Commission approves plats.
-Fourth is the construction of any required infrastructure.
-And fifth is the filing of the plat at the Bell County Courthouse.
+Third, City staff, the Planning & Zoning Commission, or City Council approves or conditionally approves the plat.
+Fourth is the construction of any required infrastructure after approval of a preliminary plat and prior to submission of a final plat.
+Fifth is the filing of the final plat at the Bell County Courthouse.
+Building permits for vertical construction can only be issued after filing of the final plat at the Bell County Courthouse.

 Platting Process FAQs